padupe/template_node-ts-prisma-postgresql/README.md

 #### Database

-Visual interface for managing the Database:
+Visual interface for managing the Database
 ```
 yarn prisma studio
 ```